Cassandro

-Saúl Armendáriz (born May 20, 1970) is an American-born Mexican luchador, or professional wrestler, who works as an exótico for several independent promotions all over the world under the ring name Cassandro.
+Saúl Armendáriz (born May 20, 1970) is an American-born Mexican professional wrestler, who works as an exótico for several independent promotions all over the world under the ring name Cassandro.
 He is a former NWA World Welterweight and UWA World Lightweight Champion.
 In 2009, Armendáriz signed a contract with American promotion Total Nonstop Action Wrestling (TNA), but was released before making his official debut.

 Early life

-Armendáriz was born and raised in El Paso, Texas, but also spent a lot of time just across the Mexican border in Juárez, Chihuahua, his family's native town.
+Armendáriz was born and raised in El Paso, Texas, but also spent a lot of time just across the Mexican border in Ciudad Juárez, Chihuahua, his family's native city.
 At the age of fifteen, Armendáriz quit school and began training lucha libre in Juárez.

 Professional wrestling career

 He officially began his professional wrestling career in 1988, working under a mask as Mister Romano.
-The character, made up by well known luchador Rey Misterio, was a gladiator themed rudo (villain).
+The character, made up by well known professional wrestler Rey Misterio, was a gladiator themed rudo (villain).
 Less than a year later, Armendáriz was encouraged to abandon the character and take on a new exótico character by Babe Sharon.
 Exóticos are male wrestlers dressed in drag portraying gay caricatures.
 While most exóticos were straight, both Sharon and Armendáriz were gay.
 Armendáriz wrestled his first match as an exótico in Juárez, working unmasked and under the new ring name Rosa Salvaje ("Wild Rose").